Skip to content

 $4.40

-The o1 and o3-mini models are also accessible through the API, but you don't have to be a developer to use them.
-With Zapier's ChatGPT integration, you can use both the o1 and o3-mini models, connecting them to thousands of other apps.
-Learn more about how to automate these new models, or get started with one of these pre-made workflows to access the power of ChatGPT from all of the apps you use at work.
+All the o-series models are also accessible through the API, but you don't have to be a developer to use them.
+With Zapier's ChatGPT integration, you can connect the o-series models to thousands of other apps across your tech stack, so you can pull the power of AI into all your workflows.
+Learn more about how to automate these new models, or get started with one of these pre-made workflows.

 Create email copy with ChatGPT from new Gmail emails and save as drafts in Gmail